Need a way to extend WooCommerce coupon features?

 Starting Date/Time, Expiry Date/Time, and Valid Days of the Week

-New settings allow you set start date and time for when the coupon becomes valid, and the coupon’s expiration date and time, plus you can set the coupon to be valid only on certain days of the week, and you can also set a time range when a coupon is valid during any day.
+New settings allow you set start date and time for when the coupon becomes valid, and the coupon’s expiration date and time.
+You can set the coupon to be valid only on certain days of the week, and you can also set a time range when a coupon is valid during any day.

 These settings effectively allow you to schedule your coupons for use in a diverse manner.
 For example, maybe you want to create a coupon that is valid between December 1 and December 30 – you can do that.
 Or maybe you want to make a coupon valid from March 1 until July 31, but only on Fridays.
 You can do that too.
 Or maybe you want a coupon to be valid Monday through Friday but only between the hours of 11am to 4pm.
 Yep!
 You can do that too.
 It’s easy with these new date, time, and day settings.

 Require All Products and Require All Categories